d630/bevent/README.md

         events.sh <options> [<arguments>]

 Options:
-        #-C                     Use a coprocess, when initiating an event loop
-        -F                      Use a fifo, when initiating an event loop -f                      Work with file events via inotifywait(1) -h                      Show this instruction
+        -f                      Work with file events via inotifywait(1) -h                      Show this instruction
         -i <info>               Input for postprocessing the inotifywait(1) file